Unleash/unleash/docs/deploy/getting-started.md

 Whichever option you choose to start Unleash, you must specify a database URI (it can be set in the environment variable DATABASE_URL).

+---
+--- v4 ---

+Unless your database server is setup to support SSL you'll also need to set the environment variable DATABASE_SSL to false

+---
 Once the server has started, you will see the message:

 ```sh